WalletConnect/walletconnect-docs/quick-start/wallets/kotlin.md

 ## Github

-This quick start is currently incomplete, please check the [Github repository](https://github.com/WalletConnect/WalletConnectSwift) for this SDK
+This quick start is currently incomplete, please check the [Github repository](https://github.com/WalletConnect/WalletConnectSwift) for this Client